emory-courses/cs571/homework/hw0/README.md

 docker run -v /path/to/repo/cs571/hw0:/mnt:rw -e "IN_FILE=/mnt/hw0.in" -e "OUT_FILE=/mnt/hw0.out" hw0
 ```

 * You should have `hw0.out` created under your `cs571/hw0` directory.
-Commit all the changes and `hw0.out` to this git repo and push it to github.
+Commit all the changes and `hw0.out` to your git repo and push it to github.